 “CRISPR-CAS9 is a revolutionary system of gene editing or genome editing that uses the guided RNA to cleave the DNA at a specific location in a genome.”

 Put simply, CRISPR is a nucleic acid sequence and CAS9 is an enzyme that works together.
 It needs a sgRNA or guided RNA to facilitate target-specific manipulation.
-The first explanation of the CRISPR-CAS9 system was explained by Yoshizumi Ishino and co-workers in 1987.
+The first explanation of the CRISPR-CAS9 system was demonstrated by Yoshizumi Ishino and co-workers in 1987.

 Several steps to use the CRISPR-CAS9 system for gene editing and genetic engineering are:

-The present type of system was first used in the techniques of a gene knockout in which the gene or the DNA sequence are removed from the model organism.
+The CRISPR system was first used to study gene knockout in which the gene or DNA sequence is removed from the model organism.
 Although, in recent trends, it has various applications in various fields.

 We will try to explain each step in layman language so that you can understand it well.
-Instead of going more in scientific writing, I will try to write in a simple language.
+Instead of going more into scientific writing, I will try to write in a simple language.

 Steps and Procedure of CRISPR-CAS9: